Entered August 2014; revised May 2017

 In her account of the painting’s provenance, Adhémar introduced the idea that Lord Duveen was the owner of the painting after Agnew and referred the reader to Valentiner’s 1930 publication.
 However, in that book Valentiner lists the picture as being with Agnew and makes no reference whatsoever to Duveen.
 In truth, there is no indication that Duveen ever owned the painting.
 Nonetheless, Macchia and Montagni repeated Adhémar’s account, as did Alan Rosenbaum in his text for the 1979-81 exhibition of the Thyssen-Bornemisza collection.
 So too, Pierre Rosenberg cited Duveen’s ownership in the 1984 Watteau tercentenary exhibition catalogue and, even more specifically, he stipulated that Duveen obtained it in 1945.
 However, this cannot be true, since Duveen had already died in 1939.
 As forceful as that dealer was, even he could not have managed to buy the painting six years after his death.
 A mounted photograph at the Witt Library bears the erroneous annotation “Agnew/ London, 1946,” as though they still owned it after the war.
 However, and this is the crucial fact, Wildenstein’s records indicate that they owned the picture from 1943 when they bought it from Agnew.
 Curiously, none of the postwar scholars have ever associated the picture with Wildenstein.

 There is an overall consensus that L’Alte, like all Watteau’s military subjects, stems from the early part of his career.
 Most scholars thought that these paintings have clustered around the time Watteau temporarily returned to Valenciennes.
 Since it was wrongly believed that this trip took place in 1709, the dating of this and the other military pictures have clustered around 1909-10.
-Rosenberg (1984), for example, suggested a date of 1709-10 and proposed that the fontange headdress worn by the seated woman confirmed this idea.
+In 1981, for example, Roland Michel dated the painting to c.
+1709.
+Rosenberg (1984) suggested a date of 1709-10 and proposed that the fontange headdress worn by the seated woman confirmed this idea.
 In a contrary way, Dacier, Vuaflart, and Hérold had thought that the fontange implied a date of 1712.
 Adhémar situated L'Alte in 1710.
 Posner assigned all the military paintings to 1709-14, writing that there could be no precision in dating them.
 The recent discovery that Watteau did not leave for Valenciennes until 1710 mandates a later date for both his drawings of soldiers and his paintings with military themes.
 This holds especially true for L’Alte, which has a more mature quality than most other pictures in this group.
 Glorieux has proposed that L'Alte was painted at the end of 1710 or the beginning of 1711, and that together with Le Défilé and the so-called Porte de Valenciennes they formed a series of oval paintings that originally were inserted in the boiserie of a small room.

 For copies of L’Alte, CLICK HERE